A Major Scale

 A - B - C# - D - E - F# - G# - A

-The A major scale is a seven-note scale based on the note A, and like all major scales, it follows a specific pattern of whole and half steps.
-The major scale is often described as having a "bright" or "happy" sound due to its intervals.
+The A major scale is a seven-note scale based on the note A, and like all major scales,

 The major scale follows this interval pattern: